vivekjoshy/Argus/README.md

 pip install -e .
 ```

-To start the bot simply do this:
+To start the bot simply enter this:

 ```bash
 argus